 Is Chow Chow Dangerous?
 Examining the Facts

 Many people think Chow Chows are dangerous dogs.
 But we need to look at the facts.
-We should check out the data on Chow Chow incidents, compare them to other breeds, and listen to what experts say about their behavior.
+We should check out the data on Chow Chow incidents, compare them to other breeds, and listen to what experts say about their behaviour.

 Statistics on Chow Chow-Related Incidents

 Some studies say Chow Chows are in the top list of dog bites.
 But we must remember that many factors can affect these numbers.
-Things like poor socialization, bad training, and irresponsible owners play big roles.
+Things like poor socialisation, bad training, and irresponsible owners play big roles.

 Looking closer, we see that Chow Chow incidents are actually pretty rare.
 Even though they’re a common breed, they don’t attack as often as you might think.